edvin/tornadofx-guide/part2/Workspaces.md

 # Workspaces

-Java Business applications have traditionally been based on one of the Rich Client Frameworks, namely NetBeans Platform or Eclipse RCP.
-An important reason for choosing an RCP platform has been the workspace like functionality they provide.
+Java Business applications have traditionally been based on one of the Rich Client Frameworks, namely the NetBeans Platform or Eclipse RCP.
+An important reason for choosing an RCP platform has been the workspace-like functionality they provide.
 Some important features of a workspace are:

-* Common action buttons that tie to the state of the docked view (Save, Refresh etc)
+* Common action buttons that tie to the state of the docked view (Save, Refresh, etc)
-* Context based UI nodes added to the common workspace interface
+* Context-based UI nodes added to the common workspace interface
 * Navigation stack for traversing visited views, controlled through back and forward buttons like a web browser
 * Menu system with dynamic contributions and modifications

 TornadoFX has begun to bridge the gap between the RCP platforms by providing Workspaces.
-While still in it's infancy, the default functionality is a solid foundation for business applications in need of the features discussed above.
+While still in its infancy, the default functionality is a solid foundation for business applications in need of the features discussed above.

-## The simplest possible Workspace app
+## A Simple Workspace Example

 To kick off a Workspace app, all you need to do is to subclass `App` and set the primary `View` to `Workspace::class`.
-The result can be seen below (Figure 16.1).
+The result can be seen below (Figure 16.1):

 ```kotlin
 class MyApp : App(Workspace::class)